-PRAE researchers also identified the target of the autoimmune response that causes some cases of POI and were able to slow the immune system attack on the ovaries in mice with POI.
+PRAE researchers also identified a potential target of the autoimmune response that causes some cases of POI and were able to slow the immune system attack on the ovaries in mice with POI.
 For details on this finding, visit NIH Researchers Slow Immune Attack on Ovaries in Mice.

 Other research supported by the Fertility and Infertility (FI) Branch has addressed issues related to eggs, their quality, and their quantity in POI, as well as ways to save the eggs as a way to preserve fertility.
 FI Branch research also examines various methods of assisted reproductive technology and their effectiveness.

 In addition to the physical components of POI, the NICHD aims to reveal new evidence about the emotional aspects of the disorder so that health care providers can offer appropriate psychological support to women with POI.
-PRAE research has shown that women with POI are much more likely than other women to experience depression at some point during their lives.1 Future studies will investigate whether hormonal changes, perhaps combined with a particular genetic makeup, might predispose some women to depression.
+PRAE research has shown that women with POI are much more likely than other women to experience depression at some point during their lives.1 Future studies will investigate whether hormonal changes, perhaps combined with a particular genetic makeup, might predispose some women to depression and anxiety.

 PRAE research also showed that two-thirds of women were dissatisfied with the way they received their POI diagnosis from their health care provider.
-In addition, research has pointed to the positive role spirituality plays in patients’ ability to cope with their diagnosis and suggest therapeutic avenues for reducing emotional suffering.2
+In addition, research has pointed to the positive role spirituality plays in patients' ability to cope with their diagnosis and suggest therapeutic avenues for reducing emotional suffering.2

 Other Activities and Advances

 - The National Centers for Translational Research in Reproduction and Infertility (NCTRI) (Formerly the Specialized Cooperative Centers Program in Reproduction and Infertility Research (SCCPIR) is a national network focused on improving human reproductive health through the accelerated transfer of basic science findings into clinical practice.
 The SCCPIR program, supported through the NICHD’s FI Branch, is designed to promote multidisciplinary interactions between basic and clinical scientists with the ultimate goal of improving human reproductive health.